 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH

-Jonian Ilias Kadesha is a Renaissance musician in the diversity and creativity of his intellectual interests and music-making.
-His studies in philosophy and rhetoric influence the stylistic accuracy of his interpretations, whether of early or contemporary music, and his rich imagination is clear both in the sound worlds he creates and the projects he curates as soloist, player–director and chamber musician.
+Jonian Ilias Kadesha’s studies in philosophy and rhetoric affect the stylistic accuracy of his interpretations of both early and contemporary music.
+His rich imagination is evident in his creation of soundscapes and projects that he curates as a soloist, conductor and chamber musician.

 Kadesha is a committed chamber musician, collaborating with renowned musicians such as Martha Argerich, Steven Isserlis, Patricia Kopatchinskaja, Nicolas Altstaedt and Antje Weithaas.
 He is co-founder of the award-winning Trio Gaspard, which regularly appears at festivals and venues around the world.
 He is also a member of the Kelemen Quartet.

-Born in Athens of Albanian and Greek heritage, Kadesha studied from a young age at Musikhochschule Wurzburg, followed by Kronberg Academy, where he completed his Masters in 2020.
+Born in Athens of Albanian and Greek heritage, Kadesha studied from a young age at Musikhochschule Würzburg, followed by Kronberg Academy, where he completed his Masters in 2020.
 He has studied with Antje Weithaas, Salvatore Accardo, Grigori Zhislin and Ulf Wallin.
 He studied chamber music with Hatto Beyerle in Hannover and has taken part in masterclasses with Ferenc Rados, Steven Isserlis, Ivry Gitlis, Leonidas Kavakos and Eberhard Feltz.
+Since summer 2023, Kadesha himself has held a professorship at Bern Academy of the Arts.

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH